eclipse-openj9/openj9-omr/doc/compiler/debug/DebugCounters.md

 Counters can have arbitrary names, though care should be taken with certain special characters:
 - Whitespace and other shell-control characters may make them awkward to specify on the command line
-- Characters with special meanings in the JIT Compiler's regular expressions will make them awkward to filter
+- Characters with special meanings in the Compiler's regular expressions will make them awkward to filter

 ## Specifying Output